-When we recently began to question whether or not to turn our 2 year old’s car seat forward, we decided that it was a great opportunity to consult the professionals.
-Most labor and delivery hospitals in our area offer appointments with certified car seat technicians and best of all, the service is free!
-We booked our visit and headed over, questions in hand!
+When we began questioning whether to turn our 2-year-old’s car seat forward, we decided it was an excellent opportunity to consult the car seat safety professionals.
+Most labor and delivery hospitals in our area offer appointments with certified car seat technicians, and the service is free.
+We booked our visit and headed over, questions in hand.

 After exchanging introductions and filling out a form, the tech asked if we could weigh the kids and take their height.
 This was done as accurately as possible in a small administrative office with two wiggly tots.
-Then I was asked for my car seat manual for reference and we proceeded to the parking lot.
-While walking the hospital campus back to the lot, I thought I’d take the opportunity to ask a few questions regarding car seat safety that I thought all moms, including myself might want answers to as well.
-Which brings me to…
+Then, I was asked for my car seat manual for reference, and we proceeded to the parking lot.
+During my visit, I asked a few questions about car seat safety that I thought all moms, including myself, might also want answers to.

-Q: Since car seat laws vary state by state, and guidelines vary seat by seat, how does one ever know if they are “getting it right” and their child is as safe as they can possibly be?
+Q: Car seat laws vary by state, and guidelines vary by seat.
+How do you know if your child is as safe as possible?

-A: Well, seeing a car seat specialist in their area who is knowledgeable about their states regulations is a great place to start.
-If you don’t know where to begin your search, call your pediatrician’s office and request a referral or inquire with the hospital you gave birth at.
+A: Seeing a car seat specialist in the area who is knowledgeable about the state’s regulations is a great place to start.
+If you don’t know where to begin your search, call your pediatrician’s office and request a referral.
+Or inquire with the hospital you gave birth at.
 However, you can quickly and effectively check your seat yourself.
-We’ll show you how!

 Q: Are car seat checks exclusively for parents of newborns?

 A: Absolutely not.
 We have quite a few clients who visit repeatedly.
-Purchase a new car and not confident with your car seat install?
+Purchase a new car and not confident with your car seat installation?
 Schedule an appointment to have it checked.
-Considering turning your toddler from rear facing to forward facing?
-Schedule an appointment and we will help you determine whether or not it’s time to make the switch.
+Are you considering turning your toddler from rear-facing to forward-facing?
+Schedule an appointment, and we will help you determine whether it’s time to switch.
 While most of our appointments are with expecting parents, we encourage all parents with questions to stop by.

-A: Keeping your child rear facing as long as possible is always best and while old guidelines promoted turning your child forward at 20lbs/1 year old, we do not recommend that now.
-We reference the guidelines on the individual seat in addition to the child’s height/weight and age.
-For example, if your car seat manual states “rear facing up to 35lbs” and your child exceeds that weight, is two years or older and meets that seats height lines, it would be best to switch to forward facing.
-This is the case for your son.
+A: Keeping your child rear-facing as long as possible is always best.
+While old guidelines promoted turning your child forward at 20 lbs./1 year old, we do not recommend that now.
+We reference the guidelines on the individual seat and the child’s height, weight, and age.
+For example, if your car seat manual states “rear-facing up to 35 lbs,” and your child exceeds that weight, is two years old or older, and meets that seat’s height lines, it would be best to switch to forward-facing.

-A: Absolutely, this DIY car seat safety checklist is a quick reference punch list, items you can check off to give you peace of mind that your seat is installed properly as is your baby or child.
+A: This DIY car seat safety checklist is a quick reference list.
+It includes items you can check off to give you peace of mind that your seat is installed correctly, as is your baby or child.
 Here’s what to look for:

-We created this printable guide exclusively for our Baby Chick readers to have handy.
-Car seat safety is of the absolute most importance and we hope that this helps you cross car seat questions off your list!
+Car seat safety is highly important, and I hope this helps you cross car seat questions off your list!